88MPH Theft Of Unclaimed MPH Rewards Bugfix Review

 Thanks also to Omik of Immunefi for writing this bugfix review.

-If you’re a web2 or web3 developer who is finally thinking about a bug-hunting career in web3, we got you.
-Check out our Web3 Security Library, and start taking home some of the $140m in rewards available on Immunefi — the leading bug bounty platform for web3.
+If you’d like to start bug hunting, we got you.
+Check out the Web3 Security Library, and start earning rewards on Immunefi — the leading bug bounty platform for web3 with the world’s biggest payouts.

 And if you’re feeling good about your skillset and want to see if you will find bugs in the code, check out the bug bounty program from 88mph.